Lakers–Spurs rivalry: Lakers and Spurs win five consecutive championships (1999–2003)

 The rivalry intensified with the Lakers' offseason hiring of former Chicago Bulls coach Phil Jackson before the 1999–2000 season.
 Jackson had previously commented that the Spurs title in 1999 should come with an asterisk.
 Jackson stated this because the title took place during a lockout-shortened season, and the three-time defending champion Bulls team (which Jackson coached) was dismantled before it was able to defend its 1998 title.

 The following season the Lakers finished with the league's best record, and the Spurs struggled down the stretch after Duncan suffered a knee injury.
 With Duncan out for the playoffs, the Spurs were defeated 3–1 by the Phoenix Suns, themselves missing Jason Kidd and Tom Gugliotta, in the first round.
 The Lakers, meanwhile, defeated the Indiana Pacers 4–2 in the NBA Finals to win the club's first title since 1988.
 While the Lakers won the title, there was speculation that the Lakers would not have advanced to the Finals if they had faced the Spurs in the second round of the playoffs.
 In 2001, the Lakers, having swept the Portland Trail Blazers and Sacramento Kings, exacted revenge for their 1999 sweep by sweeping the Spurs in the Western Conference Finals.
 The series was very one-sided, with L.A. winning games by 39 and 29 points.
 They then won their 2nd straight title over the Philadelphia 76ers 4–1.

 The teams faced off again in the 2002 Western Conference Semifinals.
 Again, the Lakers beat the Spurs.
 This time the Lakers won 4–1, as the Spurs led each game of the series going into the fourth quarter, but won just once.
-The Lakers went on to sweep the New Jersey Nets in the NBA Finals.
+The Lakers went to play the Sacramento Kings in a thrilling seven-game series (which they won), on their to way to sweeping the New Jersey Nets in the NBA Finals.
+Like 1999, but with the sides reversed, the Lakers Game 5 win at Alamodome was the Spurs last game in that building.

 The next year, they played in the 2003 Western Conference Semifinals.
 This time, the Spurs ended the Lakers' dynasty in 6 and went on to beat the back-to-back Eastern Conference champion Nets in the 2003 NBA Finals.
 One of the series' crucial moments came when the Lakers' Robert Horry, a well known clutch shooter, missed a potential game-winning 3 in Game 5.
 With another title won, David Robinson retired after the season.
 Robert Horry would then sign the Spurs the following season.